CS362-Team4/Property-Manager-Assistant/README.md

 Property-Manager-Assistant
 ==========================
+CPSC362 at CSUF
-This is the main project for the Software Engineering course CS362 at CSUF.
+This is the main project for group 4.